miroi/bagel_manual/source/scf/dhf.rst

 .. topic:: ``gaunt``

-   | **Description**:  Used to specify the form of the 2-electron Hamiltonian.
-The default is to use the Dirac--Coulomb Hamiltonian.
-If "gaunt" is set to true, the Gaunt interaction will be added, which accounts for direct spin--spin and spin-other-orbit coupling between electrons.
-Note that if "gaunt" is set to true, "breit" is also set to true unless otherwise specified by the user.
+   | **Description**: Turns on the Gaunt interaction in the Hamiltonian.
    | **Datatype**: bool
    | **Default**: false
-   | **Recommendation**:  The default is often fine, unless very strong relativistic effects are expected.

 .. topic:: ``breit``

-   | **Description**:  Used to determine whether the full Breit interaction (including the gauge term) is included in the two-electron Hamiltonian.
+   | **Description**: Turns on the full Breit interaction in the Hamiltonian.
    | **Datatype**: bool
    | **Default**: value copied from "gaunt" (if gaunt is true, breit is true)
-   | **Recommendation**: Use default, unless you wish to include the Gaunt interaction without the additional computational costs of the full Breit interaction.
+   | **Recommendation**: Usually the Breit contribution is not important for molecular properties.

 .. topic:: ``robust``

-   | **Description**:  Determines whether or not to use the "robust" density fitting algorithm.
+   | **Description**:  Determines whether or not to explicitly symmetrize the exchange matrix for numerical stability.
    | **Datatype**: bool
    | **Default**: false